BrandenXia/notes/intro-to-modern-physics-2024-2025/quantum-mechanics.typ

 + Realist position: position was near $c$ (Einstein's position)
   - QM is incomplete
-+ Orthodox position / Copenhagen Interpretation - particle wasn’t anywhere (Bohr, most popular among physicists)
++ Orthodox position / Copenhagen Interpretation - particle was not anywhere (Bohr, most popular among physicists)
   - something peculiar about “measurement”
 + Agnostic position - dismiss the question as metaphysics